 Okay.
 Let’s talk toilets.
-Last week we made toilet bombs (to clean and freshen our toilets between cleanings), and today we’re getting down and dirty by removing those stubborn water stains that often appear.
+Last week we made toilet bombs to clean and freshen our toilets between cleanings, and today we’re getting down and dirty by removing those stubborn water stains that often appear.
 I first learned this trick when our family moved into a house that had, what I can only describe as, gross toilets.
-They looked dirty, but no cleaner would get the stains off.
-Finally, my aunt recommended using a pumice stone, and it worked like a charm.
+They looked dirty, but no toilet cleaner would get the stains off.
+My aunt recommended using a pumice stone, and it worked like a charm.

 What You Need to Remove Toilet Stains

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

 - Pumice Stone– Buy one specifically for the toilet.
 Keep it with your cleaning supplies, so it doesn’t get confused with one you have for personal use.